I am a senior software engineer and machine learning researcher. I

 Enabled DeepMind to ingest and regrid ERA5, the dataset behind their

+physics-based models at predicting the weather.
 GraphCast was among 2023's

 top-ten biggest breakthroughs published in Science,